Sulstice/DeepCure/README.md

 Results of the file are labeled here in this Excel Doc with only Kd Values caluclated and one correlation based on the ZINC ID of the compound.

+We can test the docking performance of Autodock Vina on 3 main categories.
+- Predicted Free Energy of the Compound
+- Clustered Docking Conformations based on the RMSD Coordindates
+- Visual Inspection of the Docking Poses

 Compound            |  Kinetic Energy Results :-------------------------:|:-------------------------:
 Methazolamide | Kd Value was either 1.
 Not publicaly available, or 2.
 Very hard to find in relation to just CA1 of the chain.